-- In Dragon Ball Z - Legacy of Goku 2 one section requires you to shut down some disruptively loud music, by making a random combination out of 7 switches.
+- In Dragon Ball Z The Legacy Of Goku II, one section requires you to shut down some disruptively loud music, by making a random combination out of 7 switches.
 You need to talk to three of the complaining bystanders in the valley below, who invite you to listen to a segment of the song the party-goer's obsessed with, each of which mentions a color.
 Those are the switches you need to flip.

 - BioForge: The various security codes (randomized with every game).

 - Grim Fandango: The betting stub / photo-finish puzzle resembles this but requires some real thinking to figure out where the game is giving you the info.
 The race number is in the photo.
 The week number can be deduced from The Olivia I in the background — Nick tells you that the Olivia I crashed on its maiden flight, killing Olivia's favorite cat.
 The memorial plaque beneath the taxidermied cat says that he was killed in the second week of the season.
 And the day of the week can be figured by observing the fans in the foreground wearing kitty hats.
 The track announcer and the photo booth attendant are both happy to tell you that Tuesday is kitty-hat day.

 - The Neverhood has lots of these.
 Keep paper and a pencil handy or you'll find yourself backtracking often.
 For just a few examples: